How to Get Lounge Access at JFK International Airport (2026 Guide)

 Frequently Asked Questions

-Can I get into the Centurion Lounge at JFK without American Express Platinum?
+Can I get into the Centurion Lounge without the Amex Platinum?

-No. Priority Pass works at select JFK lounges: Primeclass (T1), HelloSky (T4), Air India Maharaja (T4), Turkish Airlines (T1), and Alaska Lounge (T7, limited hours).
-It does NOT grant access to Centurion Lounge, Delta Sky Clubs, Admirals Clubs, or Flagship Lounges.
+No. These are proprietary card-only lounges.
+Priority Pass works at Primeclass (T1), HelloSky (T4), Air India Maharaja (T4), Turkish Airlines (T1), and Alaska Lounge (T7, limited hours).

-The math is clear: frequent JFK travelers save $300-$800 annually using premium credit cards instead of buying individual lounge access.
+The math is clear: frequent JFK travelers can save $300–$800+ annually by using the right premium credit card instead of buying individual lounge passes.

-If you fly through JFK 3-5 times yearly: Choose Capital One Venture X for the lowest annual fee ($395) with solid Priority Pass access.
+Fly through JFK 3–5 times yearly → Choose Capital One Venture X for the lowest net annual fee, with access to the award-winning Capital One Lounge at T4.

-If you fly through JFK 1-2 times yearly: Skip the annual fee cards and buy $57-$69 day passes through LoungePair as needed.
+Fly through JFK 1–2 times yearly → Skip the annual fee and buy day passes ($57–$69) through LoungePair or directly at the JetBlue BlueHouse.

-The difference between fighting for gate seating and relaxing in a lounge with free food, drinks, and Wi-Fi is often just one smart credit card decision.
-Run your numbers, choose your card, and start enjoying JFK's lounges on your next trip.
+The difference between gate seating and a quiet lounge with complimentary food, fast Wi-Fi, and a shower before a long flight is often just one smart credit card decision.

 Unlock your extra benefits when you become a Kudos member